 Some people can summarize their entire life’s story in one line.
-One thinks of Nixon saying, “I am not a crook,” or the hypochondriac who was buried under the tombstone, “See?
+One thinks of Nixon saying, “I am not a crook,” or the hypochondriac who was buried under a tombstone which said, “See?
 I told you I was sick.”
-For Naomi, in the book of Ruth, the line is, “The Lord has turned his hand against me.”
-Imagine how hard it was for this woman to live with her own interpretation of events.
-This is one definition of insanity, when we believe our own internal messages, and those messages aren’t helpful.
+Or the apostle Paul, who called himself "a slave of the Lord Jesus Christ."
+For a bitter old woman named Naomi, the line was, “The Lord has turned his hand against me.”
+Imagine how this pronouncement colored her attitude.
+It might be a beautiful morning in Moab, but Naomi says, "I'm a refugee far from home and God is out to get me."
+True, she had lost her two sons and it is a hard thing for anyone to bury their children, but to say that the Lord has turned his hand against us personally is to remove all chance for finding meaning or hope in life.
+One definition of insanity involves believing our own internal messages, even when those messages aren’t helpful.

 That being said, we need to speak about God’s grace in a way that the Naomi’s among us can hear it.
 The Lord doesn’t turn his hand against us to shame us.
 The adversities we face are not punishments.
 From time to time, though, the Lord does allow circumstances to push us.
 We sense God calling us… or should I say, forcing us, to turn and go a new direction?
 To leave Moab and go up to Bethlehem, whether we be young like Ruth or old like Naomi.